 My husband kind of took my lead and trusted me, but my mom was freaking out.

 - “Don’t shower him, it’ll only make things worse!”

 - “Give him the OTC medicine right away!”

 - “You’re taking him for a walk, are you insane?!”

 Now, I’m not some new-age mom who hates doctors and thinks essential oils cure all illness.
-I was tracking his fever every 15ish minutes, knowing darn well that if it were to hit the 39C mark, I would be taking him to the doctor’s in no time.
+When my 7 month old got his first-ever cold, I was tracking his fever every 15ish minutes, knowing darn well that if it were to hit the 39C mark, I would be taking him to the doctor’s in no time.

 I let his body fight it off until it was 11pm.
 We gave him a lukewarm bath, and his temperature wasn’t that high at that point, but I wasn’t going to risk falling asleep and it skyrocketing.
 So I did end up giving him the medicine, and it did help for a while.